rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 - Companies that derive 50% or more of their annual revenue from the sale of personal information.

-## Some differences between CCPA and GDPR
+## CCPA vs GDPR: What are the differences?

 The European General Data Protection Regulation is an evolution of the EU’s existing data rules and replaced the Data Protection Directive (DPD).
 It